 How do Know Your Business Checks Look?

 Since KYB is closely tied with the laws of a particular country, jurisdiction is an essential factor.
 As a rule of thumb, this involves collecting a wide range of data on the involved business.
-Here is a list of data Ondato provides for efficient KYB checks:
+Here is a list of data Ondato provides for efficient KYB checks that ensure compliance:

-• Share Capital: complete or incomplete information about the authorized capital.
-It may contain the amount of authorized capital, capital status (paid/unpaid), and start date.
+- Share Capital: complete or incomplete information about the authorised capital.
+It may contain the amount of authorised capital, capital status (paid/unpaid), and start date.

 How to Comply with Know Your Business Rules